 It should be borne in mind, however, that the eating of dormice seems to be the preserve of rich Romans and not something on the menu of the average citizen.
 Remember also that just because we have a surviving recipe, it does not mean the dish was widely eaten, if at all.
-Yet, the popular, tabloid-style headlines always claim “the Romans ate dormice”.
+That said, the popular, tabloid-style headlines always claim 'the Romans ate dormice'.

 Britannia There are many examples of gliraria recovered from archaeological excavations that look much like our replica.
 Nearly all are from mainland Italy, the most famous find site being that of Pompeii.
 Indeed, the National Archaeology Museum in Naples houses five examples: three from Pompeii and two from the area around Vesuvius.
 Another example, pictured right, from Pompeii is currently housed in the collection at the Boscoreale Villa and Antiquarium.
 Unlike our replica, this latter original has much straighter sides, but the ventilation holes are clearly visible.